sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-20-anger-is-not-found-even-among-the-animals-yet-is-fitting-only-for-a-wild-beast.md

 ---
 published: true
+title: >-
-title: Anger is not found even among the animals, yet is fitting only for a wild beast
+  Anger is not found even among the animals, yet is fitting only for a wild beast
 archiveSlug: sinnersguide00luis
 archivePage: '362'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 236
 ---

 > CHAPTER XXXV.